innovationinsoftware/policy-dev/lab6.md

    import "time"
    main = rule { time.now.hour < 12 }
    ```
+   **Explanation:**
+   This policy will return `true` if the current (mocked) hour is less than 12, and `false` otherwise.
+We'll use this to test different time scenarios.

 ---

 ### 2. Create the Test Directory and Test Cases

 **What we're doing:**
 We'll create a directory for our policy's tests and add individual test case files.
+Each test will specify a different time and the expected result for `main`.

 1. Create the test directory:
    ```bash